 Summary and conclusions

 - Folding paper towels increases their absorption rate and capacity.

 - Folding your paper towels before using them can help you save time and money, while also helping the environment.

-- After washing your hands, shaking them before wiping can also help reduce the amount of paper towels you need.
+- After washing your hands, shaking them before wiping can also help reduce the number of paper towels you need.